eclipse-langium/langium-website/hugo/content/guides/customizing_cli.md

 draft: true
 ---

 In this guide, we'll be talking about customizing the command line interface for your language.
-We recommend reading through previous guides about [writing your grammar](/guides/writing_a_grammar) and [validation](/guides/validation).
-Once you have a good grasp on those concepts, then you should be all set for setting up your CLI.
-We will also continue to use the [MiniLogo](https://github.com/langium/langium-minilogo) language as a motivating example in this guide.
+We recommend reading through previous guides about [writing a grammar](/guides/writing_a_grammar) and [validation](/guides/validation).
+Once you have a good grasp on those concepts, then you should be all set for setting up a CLI.
+We will also continue to use the [MiniLogo](https://github.com/langium/langium-minilogo) language as a motivating example.

 ## Overview

-Once you have a grammar and some validation place, you may be wanting to start exploring how you can configure a basic CLI for your language.
+Once you have a grammar and some validation place, you may want to start configuring a basic CLI for your language.
 This is an important step where your language begins to become more accessible to other programs.
-Having a CLI for your language is a powerful way to access functionality that is contained within Langium, but without having to interact directly with Langium or any of its components directly.
+Having a CLI for your language is a powerful way to access functionality that is expressed through Langium, but without having to interact directly with Langium.
 A well designed CLI can be used by other applications to provide advanced language features, without making those other applications unnecessarily complex.

 ## About the Command Line Interface

-If you've been using the yeoman generator for Langium, you should be able to find your CLI defined in **src/cli/index.ts**.
+If you've been using a language built with the yeoman generator for Langium, you should be able to find your CLI defined in **src/cli/index.ts**.
 This file describes the general layout of your languages's command line interface, and lets you register specific commands.
 By default, you're provided with a single command for your CLI, the **generate** command.

 Much like the command implies, it allows you to take a program written in your DSL, parse it, and traverse the AST to produce some sort of generated output.
-We won't talk about the generator in this guide (that will come in the [next guide on generation](/guides/generation)), but we'll present a simple example for parsing and validating a program.
+We won't talk about the generator itself in this guide (that will come in the [next guide on generation](/guides/generation)).
+Instead we'll focus on a simple example for parsing and validating a program, which allows learning more about the CLI itself.

-The most important takeway from the CLI is that it exposes language features to external applications, but abstracts away all the Langium-related functionality.
-External programs can utilize the CLI to enrich or add functionality that revolves around your languge.
-This is a great choice when you have an existing application that you would like to integrate your language into, but without having to integrate Langium (or Typescript) into the project directly.

 ## Adding a Parse and Validate Action

-Let's write up a custom action to allow us to **parse** and **validate** a program in our language.
+To start, let's write up a custom action to allow us to **parse** and **validate** a program in our language.
 If we've already written up a grammar, and already added some basic validation, then all we have to do is hookup the CLI action here to get this to work.
-This kind of action will help us verify that a program has no syntax errors, and also passes our additional validations.
+This action will help us verify that our MiniLogo programs have no syntax errors, and also pass our custom validations.

 Feel free to keep (or remove) the existing **generate** action, as we won't be setting that up until the next guide.
-We'll be sure to present example code for that as well, so don't worry about losing logic that you'll need to add later.
+We'll be sure to present example code for that as well, so don't worry about deleting functions that you'll need later.

 In order to add our new command, we need to register it in the default export for the **index.ts** file.
-In this function, there's a **command** object, which is really going to be a collection of commands for our CLI.
+In this function, there's a **command** object, which is a collection of commands for our CLI.
 Let's call our command `parseAndValidate`, and give it some extra details, like:

 - **arguments**: Indicating that it takes a single file
 - a **description** detailing what this action does
 - an **action** that performs the actual parsing and validation

+We could also add additional options, but we won't be doing that for this action.

-We can write this like so:
+We can register our parse and validate action like so:

 ```ts
 program